 Do I have to have all three workshops completed before I take 695?

-Yes, students must complete three workshops (English 300 – 307), typically over three different semesters, prior to taking English 695.
+Yes, students must complete three workshops (not including English 207), typically over three different semesters, prior to taking English 695.

 I can’t register for English 695 online because all of the sections are listed as closed.
 What should I do?